Ford Mustang: Second generation (1974)

 Engines for the 1974 models included the venerable 2.3 L I4 from the Pinto and the 2.8 L Cologne V6 from the Mercury Capri.
 The 1975 model year reintroduced the 302 cid Windsor V8 that was only available with the C-4 automatic transmission, power brakes, and power steering.
 This continued through production's end in 1978.
 Other transmissions were the RAD four-speed with unique gearing for all three engines, and the C-3 automatic behind the 2.3 L and 2.8 L. The "5.0 L" marketing designation was not applied until the 1978 King Cobra model.
 All 302 cid-equipped Mustang IIs, except the King Cobras, received updated versions of the classic Ford "V8" emblem on each front fender.

 The car was available in coupe and hatchback versions, including a "luxury" Ghia model designed by Ford's recently acquired Ghia of Italy.
 The coupe was marketed as a "hardtop" but actually had a thin "B" pillar and rear quarter windows that did not roll down.
 All Mustangs in this generation did feature frameless door glass, however.
-The "Ghia" featured a thickly padded vinyl roof and smaller rear quarter windows, giving a more formal look.
+The "Ghia" featured a thickly padded vinyl roof and starting with 1975 models smaller rear quarter windows, giving a more formal look.
 1974 models were: hardtop, hatchback, Mach 1, and Ghia.
 Changes introduced for 1975 included the availability of an "MPG" model which had a different rear axle ratio for better fuel economy.
 1976 added the "Stallion" trim package.
 The Mach 1 remained through the life cycle 1974–1978.
 Other changes in appearance and performance came with a "Cobra II" version in 1976–1978 and a "King Cobra" in 1978 of which around 4,972 were built.
 The 1977–1978 hatchback models in all trim levels were now available with the T-top roof option, which included a leatherette storage bag that clipped to the top of the spare tire hump.